 Here’s the formula that you’d enter in the New Formatting Rule dialog above:

 The conditional formats in each cell of the range E7:E13 first find the profit margin by dividing the Profit in the current row by the Amount in the current row.
 And then the formula returns TRUE if that profit margin percentage is less than the value in cell E1.

-Second, and more importantly, when you enter your formula, the references must be relative to your active cell.
+When you enter your formulas in the New Formatting Rule dialog, your relative cell references must be relative to your ACTIVE CELL.